 Although Tanzania officially introduced a multiparty-system in 1992, the political landscape is still very much dominated by the former single party, CCM.
 Excluding Zanzibar, CCM on average receives the support of over 80% of Tanzanian voters at both the national and local level; it controls all government positions and is influential within the Tanzanian commercial sector.
 Openly supporting an opposition party can result in more cumbersome career development, unreasonable scrutiny of business undertakings etc.

 When Big Money is Involved

-Both the EHAHRDP fact finding report and the EU-HRDs meeting in May 2010 identified corruption, land-rights and natural resources as issues where denouncing irregularities attracts pressure, coercion and even violence.
+Both the EHAHRDP fact-finding report and the EU-HRDs meeting in May 2010 identified corruption, land-rights and natural resources as issues where denouncing irregularities attract pressure, coercion and even violence.
 These issues normally involve high stakes and large sums of money.
 Both governmental bodies and private entities can react adversely when they feel their interests are being threatened by too much attention.
-In particular those that seek to highlight and expose corruption have faced significant challenges.
+In particular, those that seek to highlight and expose corruption have faced significant challenges.
 The EU considers individuals working on tackling corruption to be Human Rights Defenders.
 The Role of the Media Journalists in Tanzania are the principal instigators of attention for corruption, they are likely to work with considerable risks, and can be subject to pressure and coercion.
-Under the scope of this local implementation strategy, journalists working towards the promotion of fundamental freedoms such as freedom of expression and right to access to information are considered to be HRDs.
+Under the scope of this local implementation strategy, journalists working towards the promotion of fundamental freedoms such as freedom of expression and the right to access to information are considered to be HRDs.